Rupert Hohwieler 02/12/22

 HIDE | Mayfair

-Despite its name, HIDE hasn’t done the best job of staying out of the spotlight.
+Ironically, HIDE hasn’t done the best job of staying out of the spotlight.
 It has, however, done a faultless job on everything else.
-Within a year of opening it got the Michelin star pressure off it’s shoulders (promptly winning one) and its three wood-heavy levels – tied together through a treeish spiral staircase – heave with diners looking to splurge on mightily impressive dishes from owner/wunderchef Ollie Dubbous and his trend-setting team; anything from croissants caked in bird sap to chalk stream trout cooked over charcoal and Cornish monkfish with sweetcorn.
-The neverending wine list is one to get lost in too, up there with the largest in the world thanks to their partnership with Hedonism Wines.
+Within a year of opening it got the Michelin star pressure off its shoulders by promptly winning one, and its three wood-heavy levels – tied together through a fairytale spiral staircase – heave with diners looking to splurge on mightily impressive dishes from owner-wünderchef Ollie Dabbous and his trend-setting team; anything from croissants caked in bird sap to chalk stream trout cooked over charcoal and Cornish monkfish with sweetcorn.
+The never-ending wine list is one to get lost in too, up there with the largest in the world thanks to their connection with Hedonism Wines.
+The best place to explore it?
+Down in the cellars of HIDE Below.

 Details: 85 Piccadilly, W1J 7NB | Book here